About this inquiry tool

 Begin the discussion by asking the class about the facts of the game.
 For example:

-- What was the psychiatrist trying to figure out?
+What was the detective trying to figure out?

-- Besides asking questions, how else did the psychiatrist obtain information about the illness?
+Besides asking questions, how else did the detective obtain information about the rules of society?

 Once the class has identified the facts of the game, ask them questions to help them make sense of the facts.
 For example:

-- Could the psychiatrist always trust what the patients said?
-How did they know when a patient was a lying?
+Could the detective always trust what a person says?
+How did they know when a person was a lying?

-- What did it mean if the patient lied to the psychiatrist?
+What did it mean if a person lied to the detective?

-- How was the psychiatrist able to obtain information if the answer was a lie?
+How was the detective able to obtain information if the answer was a lie?

-- Did the psychiatrist ask any unhelpful questions?
+Did the detective ask any unhelpful questions?
 How so?

-- Psychiatrists, as you started to pinpoint a diagnosis, did you learn any information that contradicted your initial hunch about the problem?
+Detectives, as you started to pinpoint a rule, did you learn any information that contradicted your initial hunch about the problem?
 How could contradictory information be useful?

 Once the class has made sense of the facts, ask your students questions to turn this knowledge into action.
 For example: